wiskott-lab/gradient-based-ica-GrICA/README.md

 todo: try learning features for [action recognition](https://arxiv.org/abs/1603.08561)

+todo: learn features on imagenet, visualize first layer features and look at closest feature-space neighbors of images - cf. [NAT](https://arxiv.org/pdf/1704.05310.pdf)

-todo: try another experiments to validate the method, for example the separation of elephants from savannas
+(todo: try another experiments to validate the method, for example the separation of elephants from savannas) too high dimensional output

 todo: update old experiments such that they reset the estimator part after each encoder update, instead of tacking a regularizer onto the whole thing. this can be done by only saving the list of estimator variables after each update.